 2006 Tong Qing Hao Yi Wu Gong Ting Ripe Pu'erh (Shu Pu'erh)

-Tong Qing Hao was one of the oldest puerh manufacture in the Qing dynasty.
-It is still well-respected manufacture after it is revival in the late 1990's.
+Tong Qing Hao was one of the oldest puerh tea firm in Qing dynasty.
+It is still well-respected firm after it is revival in the late 1990's.
 This tea gained its reputation for its aromatic floral taste rarely found in Shu puer cake.
-It is a pleasant journey exploring the nuances of each steeping of this wonderful tea.
-This tea is very floral, smooth and naturally sweet, and becomes sweeter after each steeping.
-It is rare to find a ripe puer as floral and fruity as this tea with very little earthy taste and a hint of roasted plum and black cherry.
+After 14 years of aging, this tea has a lot to please the even experienced shu taste buds.
+It is very floral, smooth and very sweet, has notes of roasted plum and dark cherry, and molasses.
+It becomes sweeter after each steeping.
+It is rare to find a ripe puer as floral and fruity as this tea with very little earthy taste.

 "This tea fascinated me, on the one hand I would say this is the most noob friendly shou I have had, none of the rank 'fishy death' of a lot of the shous that people new to puerh get the 'joy' of experiencing (feel the sarcasm) and not an overwhelming earthiness that I have seen a lot of people be put off by.
 At the same time this tea was wonderful, and I say that as someone who has happily quaffed a bunch of shou."